Interview by Gemma Daou, Doctor of Philosophy

 G: What is your competition?

-M: We prefer to talk about potential partners rather than competition.
-There are several types of civic innovations promoting participatory democracy: those which propose a questionnaire before elections to know who to vote for, those which propose polls but which are not corrected and whose answers are not comparable, those which propose information on a certain level of power by highlighting its topicality and its agenda, those which make the heuristic of votes: “for or against” in legislative assemblies, those which propose to discuss with a targeted politician, those which moderating debates, those who study AI Artificial Intelligence, etc. Democracy’s Roots brings other possibilities and additional tools.
-We want to bring together skills and experiences.
+M: There are several types of civic innovations promoting participatory democracy: those which propose a questionnaire before elections to know who to vote for, those which propose information on a certain level of power by highlighting its topicality and its agenda, those which make the heuristic of votes: “for or against” legislative assemblies, those which propose to discuss with a targeted politician, those which moderate the debates,… We wish to “federate” its skills or technologies because Democracy’s Roots makes a heuristic of these and brings other possibilities and additional tools.

 G: What is the goal?